Ingenium-Games/ingenium/Implementations/INVENTORY_DOCUMENTATION.md

 ## Architecture

-The inventory system is integrated into ig.core's single NUI page approach and consists of three main layers:
+The inventory system is integrated into ingenium's single NUI page approach and consists of three main layers:

 ### 1. Client-Side (Vue.js)
 - **Location**: `/nui/inventory/`